 This topic provides answers to some frequently asked questions (FAQ) about the performance of File Storage NAS (NAS) file systems.
 The Server Message Block (SMB) and Network File System (NFS) protocols are supported.

-What is the read and write performance of a file system related to?
+What is the relationship between the performance of a file system and the storage capacity of the file system?

 General-purpose NAS file systems